-From Podgorica, the capital of Montenegro, I want to reach Kolašin, a small town in the mountains.
-Already before the first stop, two police officers who are walking through the train check my passport as thoroughly as if I was about to leave the country.
-The route is indeed part of the train connection to Belgrade, but since the floods in Serbia in the summer of 2014 there is only a night train to Belgrade.
+From Podgorica, the capital of Montenegro, I want to go to Kolašin, a small town in the mountains.
+Already before the first stop, still in the outskirts of the city, two police officers on the train are checking my passport as thoroughly as if I was about to leave the country.
+The route is indeed part of the train connection to Belgrade, but it’s still a few hours until we will approach the border.

 Back in 1855, planning began for a rail connection from Belgrade to the Montenegrin coast.
 Only in 1976, a full 121 years later, the whole 454 km (282 miles) were opened.
 With 254 tunnels and 243 bridges, it was the most expensive infrastructure project in Yugoslavia.
 The railroad overcomes a difference in altitude of 1,000 meters (3,280 feet).
-The train station of Kolašin, which is my destination, is the highest station along the route at 1,024 meters (3,360 feet).
+The train station of Kolašin, my destination today, is the highest station along the route at 1,024 meters (3,360 feet).

 Shortly after leaving the capital, the train begins to climb.
 A turquoise river meanders deep down in the canyon next to the rail track.
 Rivers in Montenegro display colors which you otherwise see only on postcards from Sardinia and the Caribbean.